Forward-backward asymmetry of Drell-Yan lepton pairs in pp collisions at sqrt(s) = 7 TeV: Abstract

 \end{linenomath} where $Q$ is the four-momentum of the dilepton and $Q_{T}$ and $Q_{z}$ are the transverse and longitudinal components of the dilepton momentum with respect to the beam axis; $P_1$ ($P_2$) represents the four-momentum of the lepton (antilepton); and $P_i^\pm=(P_i^0\pm P_i^3)/\sqrt{2}$.
 The quark direction is not determined a priori at the Large Hadron Collider (LHC)~\cite{LHC} because both beams consist of protons.
 However, because the antiquark is necessarily a sea quark, on average we expect it to carry less momentum than the valence quark, and therefore the dilepton system is usually boosted in the direction of the valence quark~\cite{Rosner:1987a,Fisher:1994pw,Dittmar:1997}.
 This assumption is taken into account by including the sign of the longitudinal boost in the definition of $\cos\theta^{*}_\mathrm{CS}$.
+The forward-backward asymmetry is dependent on the dilepton rapidity, $y = \frac{1}{2} \ln [(E + Q_z)/(E - Q_z)]$, where $E$ and $Q_z$ refer to the energy and the third component of the momentum of the dilepton, respectively.

 The raw $A_\mathrm{FB}$ measurement is distorted compared to the parton-level asymmetry, mainly because of the dilepton mass resolution of the detector and final-state electromagnetic radiation (FSR).
 The asymmetry is further distorted by the detector acceptance and diluted by the imperfect knowledge of the quark direction at the LHC.
-In this Letter we present the raw $A_\mathrm{FB}$ and compare it to reconstructed $Z/\gamma^{*} \rightarrow\ell^+\ell^-$ Monte Carlo (MC) events.
-We also unfold the $A_\mathrm{FB}$ measurements to the electroweak vertex (Born level), taking into account the FSR, mass resolution, and other detector effects.
+In this Letter we present the $A_\mathrm{FB}$ measurements unfolded to the electroweak vertex (Born level), taking into account the FSR, mass resolution, and other detector effects.
 The results are not corrected for the dilution effects due to the acceptance and unknown quark direction because such corrections require information that is not directly observable.

 This analysis is based on a data sample of 5\fbinv collected with the Compact Muon Solenoid (CMS) detector in 2011 at a centre-of-mass energy of 7\TeV.
 A detailed description of the CMS detector can be found in~\cite{CMS:2010}.
 The central feature of the CMS detector is a 3.8\unit{T} superconducting solenoid of 6\unit{m} internal diameter.
 The silicon pixel and strip tracker, the crystal electromagnetic calorimeter (ECAL), and the brass/scintillator hadron calorimeter are located inside this solenoid.
 Muons are measured in the pseudorapidity window $|\eta|<2.4$ using the tracker and the muon system, which is instrumented with detection planes of three complementary technologies embedded in the steel return yoke of the magnet: drift tube chambers (DT), cathode strip chambers (CSC), and resistive plate chambers (RPC)~\cite{CMSMUONS:1997}.
 Pseudorapidity is defined as $\eta = -\ln[\tan(\theta/2)]$, where the polar angle $\theta$ is measured with respect to the anticlockwise-beam direction.
 The DT technology is used in the barrel ($|\eta|<1.2$), and CSC in the endcaps ($0.9<|\eta|<2.4$).
 These are complemented by an RPC system that covers both regions up to $|\eta|<1.6$.
 Electrons are detected as energy clusters in the ECAL and as tracks in the silicon tracker.
 The ECAL consists of nearly 76\,000 lead tungstate crystals, which provide coverage in pseudorapidity $\vert \eta \vert< 1.5 $ in the barrel region and $1.5 <\vert \eta \vert < 3.0$ in the two endcap regions.